What could be worse for the planet than fast fashion? It’s not what you may expect…

 On this latter point, we’d have to agree.

-Many of our readers fret about the environmental impact of fashion, which is often said to be the second biggest polluter in the world, after agriculture.
+Many of our readers fret about the environmental impact of fast fashion.
+That’s because this is often said to be the second biggest polluter in the world, after agriculture.

 This statistic is sometimes bickered over, with some news outlets saying fashion is actually the third or even the fifth or sixth biggest polluter.
 But what all these arguments fail to realise is that the number 1 polluter is not, in fact, agriculture, or even the energy sector.

-If you truly care about the Earth, here are three things far worse than fashion for the planet that you should be taking action on, right now.
+If you truly care about the Earth, here are three things far worse than fast fashion for the planet.
+And guess what?
+Most of them are the fault of huge corporations and governments – not US.

 3 Things Far Worse For The Planet Than Fashion